 19. Data Sharing

 When personal data is transferred internally, the recipient must only process the data in a manner consistent with the original purpose for which the data was collected.
-If personal data is shared internally for a new and different purpose, a new privacy notice will need to be provided to the students.
+If personal data is shared internally for a new and different purpose, a new privacy notice will need to be provided.

 20. Transfers of Personal Data Outside the EEA